nemanja-stanarevic/intro-to-rp/intro-to-rp.md

 ```

-In this example, `fetchUrl` calls callback-based counterpart `fetchUrlAsync`
+In this example, `fetchUrl` calls the callback-based counterpart `fetchUrlAsync`
 with a success handler that completes `Promise p` with success and a failure
 handler that completes `p` with failure.
 The function then extracts a `Future`
 out of `Promise p` and returns it to the caller.
 This "wrapping" of